eZmaxinc/eZmax-SDK-swift5/docs/ObjectEzsigndocumentAPI.md

 Retrieve an existing Ezsigndocument

+Major step overhaul.
+Endpoints that existed before version 1.3 do not allow you to combine forms and signatures in the same step.
+The step numbers are different from those indicated by endpoints added since version 1.3.
+This endpoint is compatible with endpoints that existed before 1.3 but are not compatible with those added since 1.3.

 ### Example
 ```swift
 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new